Sichuan-Tibet Highway is one of the world's highest roads

-Sichuan-Tibet Highway is a high-elevation road that begins in Chengdu of Sichuan on the east and ends at Lhasa in Tibet on the west.
-The road is 2,142km long.
+Sichuan-Tibet Highway is the name of a high-elevation road located in China.
 None-the-less it’s a regular route for truck drivers heading to the roof of the world.

-The Sichuan-Tibet Highway, originally called the Kangding-Tibet Highway (a section of the No. 318 National Trunk Highway) takes you through vast, open landscapes with majestic peaks vaulting skyward.
+The road is 2.142km (1,330 miles) long running from Chengdu of Sichuan on the east to Lhasa in Tibet on the west.
+Originally called the Kangding-Tibet Highway (a section of the No. 318 National Trunk Highway) takes you through vast, open landscapes with majestic peaks vaulting skyward.
 The plateau areas are dotted with castellated Tibetan homes and an infinite number of contentedly munching yaks.
 Travelers can enjoy the magnificent and changeable scenery ranging from warm spring to cold and snowing winter, which makes you intoxicated.
 This climate will be changing in front of you and you may think “days in heaven, but years on the earth”.
-The trip may take around 15 days if you you are not in a hurry.
-The Sichuan-Tibet Highway is also infamously known for bad driving surfaces and sharp mountain-side hairpins.
-Driving along single track sections in bad weather can be a great challenge to a less experienced driver.

 Landslides and rock avalanches are common.
-The 2,142km long Sichuan-Tibet Highway starts from Chengdu of Sichuan on the east and ends at Lhasa of Tibet on the west.
-The road stretches into Lhasa passing Ya’an, Garze and Chamdo.
-Sichuan-Tibet highway traverses 14 high mountains which average 4,000-5000m, spans dozens of famous rivers (Dadu River, Jinsha River, Lantsang River, Nujiang), crosses primeval forest and numerous dangerous sections.
-Oxygen is scarce too - only half of that at sea level.
-On top of this, the road itself presents challenges - it makes 99 harrowing switchbacks along a 38 kilometer stretch as it swings down the mountainsides - starting at the 4,658 meter Yela Mountain, before descending nearly 1,200 meters to a dangerous bridge.
+The road stretches into Lhasa passing Ya’an, Garze and Chamdo and traverses 14 high mountains which average 4,000-5000m, spans dozens of famous rivers (Dadu River, Jinsha River, Lantsang River, Nujiang), crosses primeval forest and numerous dangerous sections.
+Oxygen is scarce - only half of that at sea level.
+On top of this, the road itself presents challenges - it makes 99 harrowing switchbacks along a 38 kilometer stretch as it swings down the mountainsides - starting at the 4.651m (15,259ft) Ye La Mountain, before descending nearly 1,200 meters to a dangerous bridge.
 If that’s not enough, drivers must contend with regular landslides coming down from the cliffs, and the army stands on guard at the pass 24 hours a day.
-Rain, ice, and a host of other chilly winter challenges last for close to ten months making driving along this road a treacherous journey even for most experienced driver.
-The road is not paved which makes it a mud trap during the rainy season.
-You will often come across thousand car jams stretching for miles.
-The real danger is not in getting stuck in the jam but in the hostilities that crop up among bored drivers.
-There are constant fights, theft, harassment, and even kidnappings for money when drivers are stuck in the mud for weeks.
+The Sichuan-Tibet Highway is also infamously known for bad driving surfaces and sharp mountain-side hairpins.
+Driving along single track sections in bad weather can be a great challenge to a less experienced driver.